lain-web2000/kaname-training-suite/README.md

     - ANNSMB: All Stages
 - Infinite lives, so you never have to worry about getting a game over.
 - 5 selectable save slots for framerules.
 - Integrated [Inputlog by Threecreepio](https://github.com/threecreepio/nes-inputlog).
-This can be accessed by holding the A and B buttons while resetting.
+This can be from the main menu.

 ## Super Mario Bros.:
 - Integrated Game Genie code support for select Category Extensions, which can be selected in the settings menu.